Featuring works by Lee Chang Ming

 Free admission

-Conversations is a site-specific installation at the Objectifs store by Lee Chang Ming, as a part of Site Unseen — a programme by Objectifs that invites artists and image makers to create site-specific image-based works for spaces outside of a conventional gallery.
+Conversations is a site-specific installation at the Objectifs store by Lee Chang Ming, as a part of Site Unseen — an adapted studio residency programme by Objectifs that invites artists and image makers to create site-specific image-based works for spaces outside of a conventional gallery.
 Through this, it proposes new ways of encountering everyday spaces that have been overlooked.

 “As a photographer and publisher, I spend time editing and sequencing images, thinking about how viewers will encounter the photos — whether it is in a physical gallery, book, or online — and how words should accompany it.
 These encounters are filtered through my subjective reading of the images, which led me to question: how do images get their meaning, and who decides what it means?